Skip to content

 How to Remove Paint From Metal with Abrasive Tools

 You can remove paint from metal in different ways.
-Among which sanding with abrasive is the most popular method.
-It is relatively the simplest method for removing paint, rust, and other contaminants from metal surfaces.
+Among these, sanding with abrasive is the most popular method.
+It is the simplest method for removing paint, rust, and other contaminants from metal surfaces.

 Paint stripping can be done using a variety of abrasive tools (including an angle grinder, belt sander, orbital sander, or a drill.
 For paint removal, each of these power tools has a specific abrasive belt or a grinding wheel.